An Unpaired Shape Transforming Method for Image Translation and Cross-Domain Retrieval: Methodology

 \subsection{Network architecture}

-The model can be divided into several sub-networks\footnote{For more details we refer the reader to the supplementary material. }.
+The model can be divided into several sub-networks.
 For the content encoder $E_\text{A}^\text{C}$ and $E_\text{B}^\text{C}$, we use a convolution block and several down-sampling layers followed by several residual blocks.
 The decoders $G_\text{A}$ and $G_\text{B}$ are symmetric with the encoding part except for the Fit-in module which is key to learn the one-to-many mapping and the shape mask attention that helps preserving the appearance.
 The Fit-in module is a simple convolution block which receives the generated feature map and the context information of the desired target shape.
 The shared style encoding module contains a style encoder $E_\text{shared}^\text{S}$ and a multilayer perceptron (MLP).
 It encodes the style information of both domains.

 \myparagraph{Try-on stream} The catalog image $x_\text{B}$ first passes through the domain B content encoder $E_\text{B}^\text{C}$ producing the content code $z_\text{B}^\text{C}$ in the shared content space $\text{Z}^\text{C}_{shared}$.
 In parallel, $x_\text{B}$ is also encoded into a style code $z_\text{B}^\text{S}$ in the shared style space $\text{Z}_\text{shared}^\text{S}$ by the shared style encoder $E_{shared}^S$.
-To combine the content and style information in the decoder, we use adaptive instance normalization (AdaIN)~\cite{huang2017arbitrary} layers for all residual and up-sampling blocks.
+To combine the content and style information in the decoder, we use adaptive instance normalization (AdaIN, \cite{huang2017arbitrary}) layers for all residual and up-sampling blocks.
 The AdaIN parameters $p_\text{AdaIN}$ are dynamically computed by a multilayer perceptron from the style code $z_\text{B}^\text{S}$ to ensure the generated person image $x_\text{BA}$ has the same style as $x_\text{B}$.

 where $z$ is the activation of the previous convolution layer. $\mu$ and $\delta$ are the mean and standard deviation computed per channel.
 Parameters $\gamma$ and $\beta$ are the output of the MLP of the shared style encoding module.